thalesorp/iBackupManager/README.md

 After the conversion, the original files are deleted if `-Replace` is present.

-When `-Prefix` is enabled, the script adds the date and time as prefix to all files based on their metadata:
+The script adds the date and time as prefix to all files based on their metadata:
 - For images, the script retrieves the "Date taken" metadata property using `Windows Shell.Application COM object`;
 - For videos, the script uses the MediaInfo command-line tool to extract the "Encoded_Date" metadata property and formats it accordingly.
 The date prefix follows the format `yyyy-MM-dd_HH-mm_`.